sisl/PyroRL/paper/paper.md

 The task at hand is to evacuate all of the populated areas through paths before they are ignited.
 Similar to how evacuation would occur in real life, a centralized decision maker assigns paths to populated areas.
 Furthermore, the amount of time to evacuate a populated area is proportional to the number of grid squares in the path.

 The problem is modeled as a fully observable Markov Decision Process (MDP) [@kochenderfer2022algorithms].

 ### State Space

-Each possible configuration of the grid.
+The state space is each possible configuration of the grid.
 Internally, this is represented as a $5$ by $m$ by $n$ tensor, where $m$ and $n$ represent the number of rows and columns of the grid world, respectively.
 Each of the $5$ indices corresponds to a specific attribute:

 - `0 = FIRE_INDEX` – whether or not a square in the grid world is on fire or not
 - `1 = FUEL_INDEX` – the amount of fuel in the square, which is used to determine if an area will be enflamed or not